mlzxy/heartrack/README.md

 **Notice**
-> This is **Not** the exact algorithm we used in the paper: [http://bit.ly/1TjFB67](http://bit.ly/1TjFB67), which gave  better result than this one, but the idea is the same.
+> This is **Not** the exact algorithm we used in the paper: [http://web.cse.ohio-state.edu/~tke/doc/MICROST.pdf](http://web.cse.ohio-state.edu/~tke/doc/MICROST.pdf), which gave  better result than this one, but the idea and procedure are the same.

 <br>
 <br>